KC7-Foundation/kc7_data/Castle&Sand/castleandsand.com.md

 > 🎯Key Point – Occasionally, you will see a dart emoji with a “key point.”
 These signal explanations of certain concepts that may enhance your understanding of key cybersecurity ideas that are demonstrated in the game.

 > 🤔Question – “Thinking” emojis represent questions that will enable you to demonstrate mastery of the concepts at hand.
-You can earn points by entering your responses to questions from section 3 in the scoring portal available at kc7cyber.com/scoreboard.
+You can earn points by entering your responses to questions in the scoring portal available at kc7cyber.com/scoreboard.

 > 🤫 Hint – “Whisper” emojis represent in-game hints.
 These hints will guide you in the right direction in answering some of the questions.